Enjoy a healthy holiday season this year with crunchy keto cornbread stuffing!

 For this recipe, I will be using my Keto Cornbread.
 However, you can use any keto or low-carb bread that you like.
 The bread does not have to be homemade, but it does need to be low-carb and keto-friendly, of course.

 You want the bread to be nicely spread out so that each piece is able to get nice and crisp.

 Next, bake the keto cornbread pieces in an oven temperature of 180C/350F for 20-25 minutes.
 You will know your bread is done when the pieces are crispy and lightly browned.

 You will need to let the bread pieces cool completely before using them to make the keto cornbread stuffing.

 If you want your bread to be even dryer you can cover the dried bread with a towel and let it sit on the counter overnight.
 The towel lets the air get to the bread but still protects the bread from dust and dirt.

 When the dried cornbread has cooled you can then make the keto cornbread dressing.
-Start by melting the butter in a saucepan and sauteing the chopped celery until it starts to turn translucent.
+Start by melting the butter in a large skillet over medium heat and saute the chopped celery until it starts to turn translucent.

 Then add the seasoning, green onions, and xanthan gum.
 I used green onions because they have lower net carbs than bulb onions which is a root vegetable (and so higher in carbs).

-Next, pour the chicken broth into the pan and let it simmer until the chicken broth starts to thicken in a thin gravy.
-Add the dried cornbread pieces and fresh parsley to the skillet and gently toss the stuffing to coat the bread with the gravy.
+Next, pour the half cup chicken broth into the pan and let it simmer until the chicken broth starts to thicken in a thin gravy.
+Add the dried cubed cornbread pieces and fresh parsley to the skillet and gently toss the stuffing to coat the bread with the gravy.

 Finally, transfer the cornbread stuffing to an oven-safe baking pan and cover with foil.
-The stuffing will need to cook covered in the oven at 180C/350F for 30-35 minutes before fluffing, garnishing, and serving your stuffing.
+The stuffing will need to cook covered in the hot oven at 180C/350F for 30-35 minutes before fluffing, garnishing, and serving your stuffing.

 - Cooked sausage, or Italian sausage without the casing